Nonpublic Agency Certification

 B. Employed under (NPA or NPS) contract pursuant to California Education Code (EC) sections 56365–56366

-C. Employees, vendors, or contractors of the State Departments of Health Services or Mental Health, or any designated local public health or mental (health) agency
+C. Employees, vendors, or contractors of the State Departments of Health Care Services or State Hospitals, or any designated local public health or mental health agency

 In the following bullets, options A, B, and C explore whether NPA or NPS certification is required in each of the three scenarios: